hoprnet/hopr-core/README.md

 #### Demo accounts

-In case you intend to use demo instances, make sure that you insert the private keys of these accounts into `.env.example`
+In case you intend to use demo instances, make sure that you insert the private keys of these accounts into your `.env.example` file.

 ```
 DEMO_ACCOUNT_<number>_PRIVATE_KEY = <private key, e.g. 0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef>